 As an advertiser, you can also familiarize yourself with the best video advertising practices delivered by IAB (Interactive Advertising Bureau) for in-stream videos and digital video ad format guidelines.
 Before selecting the video format, discover whether you need a VAST or VPAID video ad serving template.

-It worth to point out, a Coalition for Better Ads is frequently conducting researches and surveys in order to pinpoint the least desirable ad types that rank lowest across mobile, desktop, and in-app advertising ecosystems.
-Empirical data and statistical data sets are also serving the ground for determining the most desirable ad types selected by users.
-A summary derived from such findings can be helpful on the stage of ad campaign planning.
-Vist Coalition’s research page to stay updated about various tested ad experiences.
+It is worth pointing out that a Coalition for Better Ads is frequently conducting research and surveys in order to pinpoint the least desirable ad types that rank lowest across mobile, desktop, and in-app advertising ecosystems.
+Empirical data and statistical data sets also serve as the ground for determining the most desirable ad types selected by users.
+A summary derived from such findings can be helpful in the stage of ad campaign planning.
+Visit Coalition’s research page to stay updated about various tested ad experiences.

 The last word

 The initiative of Google and the Coalition for Better Ads is a preventive measure against annoying video types.
-By blocking ads Chrome tries to protect users from irritation and ad fatigue.
+By blocking ads, Chrome tries to protect users from irritation and ad fatigue.
 Undoubtedly, the share of mid-rolls and pre-rolls that violate the criteria of acceptable formats will reduce after Google’s restrictions come into effect.
 Still, such restrictions hold a noble mission if we look at the big picture - advertisers will realize how to get around adblockers.
-Since people won’t have to block intrusive ad types ad blockers acceleration among users will curb.
+Since people won’t have to block intrusive ad types, ad blockers acceleration among users will be curbed.
 For now, publishers and advertisers have months to adapt to the new standards without risking their ROI and monetization revenues.

-Through SmartyAds demand-side platform you can serve highest-performing video ad formats and the vast of the digital ad formats for desktop, mobile, in-app, and CTV environments.
-No matter if you choose interactive innovative or standard IAB formats and resolutions - all advertising units on SmartyAds platform correspond to the strictest ad industry standards.
-They render in impeccable quality on user screens, engage the watchers, and guarantee that each of your ad campaigns delivers impeccable performance.
+Through the SmartyAds demand-side platform, you can serve the highest-performing video ad formats and the vast digital ad formats for desktop, mobile, in-app, and CTV environments.
+No matter if you choose interactive innovative or standard IAB formats and resolutions - all advertising units on the SmartyAds platform correspond to the strictest ad industry standards.
+They render impeccable quality on user screens, engage the watchers, and guarantee that each of your ad campaigns delivers impeccable performance.